-Director of the Lawson Academy of the Arts, Assistant Professor of Voice
+Director of the Lawson Academy of the Arts, Associate Professor of Voice

 DMA, University of South Carolina

 Soprano Valerie MacPhail has performed over 30 solo vocal recitals at colleges throughout the country.
 She frequently incorporates chamber pieces into her programs, collaborating with instrumental colleagues.
 She has enjoyed performing with clarinetist Karen Hill many times.
 Recent programs have included “Songs About Music”, “The Seasons in Song”, “Vocal Chamber Music”, and a multi-media, multi-performer exploration of songs on the poetry of Emily Dickinson.
 In recent years, she has traveled to Cuba and to China, where she gave several performances and presented vocal masterclasses to students and young professionals.

 She has appeared with the South Carolina Opera Theatre, The Spartanburg Repertory Company, and the Converse Opera Theatre.
 Roles include the Countess in Mozart’s The Marriage of Figaro, Sister Constance in Poulenc’s Dialogues of the Carmelites, Lucy in Menotti’s The Telephone, and Donna Ximena in Gazzaniga’s Don Giovanni.
 She created the role of Beatrix Trenholm in the world premiere of To Him Who Waits, by Dr. S. David Berry, Petrie School of Music faculty member and composer, and recently appeared in the world premiere of Troiades, also by Dr. Berry.
 Favorite musical theatre credits are the role of The Witch in Stephen Sondheim’s Into the Woods and Mrs. Nordstrom in Sondheim’s A Little Night Music.